Are We Ready for Robust and Resilient SLAM? A Framework For Quantitative Characterization of SLAM Datasets: Previous Work

 On the other hand, quantitative comparison of datasets can provide some interesting and useful metrics for datasets characterization.
-However, the generalization of these metrics and the aggregation of them under a single framework for datasets characterization has never been done.
+However, the generalization of these metrics and the aggregation of them under a single framework for datasets characterization have rarely been attempted, although studies exist on narrow aspects of dataset characteristics.
 For instance, in \cite{saeedi2019characterizing}, the difficulty of a sequence of robot sensor measurements has been measured independently from the execution of any SLAM system using the Wasserstein distance, which is a statistical method to measure the distance between random variables.
 By treating each pose as a random variable, the metric can be computed, and thus, is used to measure the level of difficulty of the given sequence.
 Additionally, the aggressiveness of the robot motion was measured in \cite{Delmerico19icra} using the magnitude of optical flow.
-Finally, the motion composition and its variability among system axes has been measured using principal component analysis (PCA) in \cite{tartanair2020iros} while presenting their new challenging TartanAir dataset.
+Finally, the motion composition and its variability among system axes were measured using principal component analysis (PCA) in \cite{tartanair2020iros} in the analysis of the new challenging TartanAir dataset.
 A study of the relation between the dataset properties and the SLAM performance was presented in \cite{ye2019characterizing}.
-In this study, qualitative characteristics of datasets were used as categorical features to build a decision tree to characterize the difficulty of the dataset.
-Then, the study was extended to explore the relation between the SLAM performance and the categorical properties.
+In this study, qualitative characteristics of datasets were used as categorical features to build a decision tree to characterize the difficulty of a dataset.
+Then, the study was extended to explore the relationship between the SLAM performance and the categorical properties.
 These efforts were directed towards the introduction of characterization metrics, rather than a framework for dataset characterization.
-The extendibility of our work to other sensors, other metrics, and other datasets is evident in the architecture of the proposed framework.
+The extendibility of our work to other sensors, metrics, and datasets will be evident after the description of the proposed framework.